American crow: Behavior and ecology

-Studying the behavior of American crows is laborious due to the difficulty in catching them, resulting in much of their behavior, including daily routine, migration, molting, survivorship, age of first breeding, nestling development, and the nature of nesting helpers being poorly studied.
+Studying the behavior of American crows is laborious due to the difficulty in catching them, resulting in much of their behavior, including daily routine, migration, molting, survivorship, age of first breeding, nestling development, and the nature of nesting helpers, being poorly studied.

 Diet

 The American crow is omnivorous.
-It will feed on invertebrates of all types, carrion, scraps of human food, fruits, nuts such as walnuts and almonds, seeds, eggs and nestlings, stranded fish on the shore and various grains.
+It will feed on invertebrates of all types, carrion, scraps of human food, fruits, nuts such as walnuts and almonds, seeds, eggs and nestlings, stranded fish on the shore, and various grains.
 American crows are active hunters and will prey on mice, young rabbits, frogs, and other small animals.
 In the winter and autumn, the diet of American crows is more dependent on nuts and acorns.
 Occasionally, they will visit bird feeders.
-The American crow is one of only a few species of bird that has been observed modifying and using tools to obtain food.
+The American crow is one of only a few species of birds that have been observed modifying and using tools to obtain food.